 My usual work life consists of working as an e-commerce photographer, image researcher and post-editing graphic 5 days a week, 8 hours every day.
 This past month has been a nightmare, colleagues have asked us not to take vacation days this summer but I am starting to feel it all.

 Before this time when I arrived home, it was liberating to start working on my photos or writing my posts.
 Instead now, just thinking of staying in front of a laptop for more hours, is becoming unbearable.
 And I feel guilty for wanting to chill with Netflix or for drinking a beer with friends.
 I feel like I am not working.

 So bearing this in mind, the negative pressure I feel every day at work, makes me desire to work full-time as blogger-photographer more and more day after day.
 Also consider I am a kind of girl who is much more productive in the mornings than at night, so having some free time to work at the blog only at night is quite an effort for me.

-This takes me to listen to blogging related podcasts while at work, studying digital marketing books together with mind healing ones and writing tons of post-its when I got inspiration still at work.
-Yes, post-its of notes because I can’t write something on the computer at work.
+This takes me to listen to blogging related podcasts while at work, studying digital marketing books together with mind healing ones and writing tons of post-its when I got inspiration.
+I can’t write something on the computer at work.
 This is the sort of negative atmosphere I live by every day.

 The Switch was Meditation

 To avoid this feeling of blog procrastination I have found a remedy.
 Since I hate not being able to do what I like the most for reasons outside of me, I started thinking about how I can switch and move back to blogging in my free time.